And why I walked away the moment I finally “made it.”

 both sales and installation jobs.

-One year into my interior-film business in Canada —
+One year into my vinyl wrap business in Canada —

 doing both sales and installation —